Columbia University College of Dental Medicine - Continuing Education Course

 Part II B - Live Surgery Implant Placement:

-Materials Fees: Fees for all other materials are additional and must be paid directly to the clinic, by you or your patient, on the day of surgery prior to implant placement: additional implants ($725 each); bone grafting material ($75-$1,100 depending on type used), cone bean scans ($150 each) plus cost for any other materials.
+Materials Fees: Fees for all other materials are additional and must be paid directly to the clinic, by you or your patient, on the day of surgery prior to implant placement: additional implants ($725 each); bone grafting material ($75-$395 depending on type used), cone bean scans ($250 per arch/$400 both arches) plus cost for any other materials.
 Exception: You may provide your patient's recent cone beam scans.

 MORE COMPLEX WORK: When you identify a patient requiring more complex work, such as a sinus lift, you will assist a Columbia faculty member or resident.
 Pricing depends on the procedure performed, the cost of which may be covered by you or your patient.
 In addition to the cost of the cone beam scan and implant, a $1,000 fee applies for sinus lifts and advanced bone grafts.

 Your patient will need to register as a Columbia patient.
-Please arrive at least 20-30 mins. before your appointment to process the necessary paperwork:
+Patient should print, complete and bring all necessary paperwork with them for their first appointment.
+Plan to arrive at least 15-20 mins. before your appointment to allow time for patient registration:

 General inforrmation: http://dental.columbia.edu/patients/sdosclinics.html